-PSI is a relatively new cognitive architecture designed to integrate cognitive processes, emotion, and motivation (Bartl & Dörner, 1998).
+PSI is a relatively new cognitive architecture designed to integrate cognitive processes, emotions, and motivation (Bartl & Dörner, 1998).
 The architecture includes six motives (needs for energy, water, pain avoidance, affiliation, certainty, and competence).
 Cognition is modulated by these motive/emotional states and their processes.
 In general, PSI organizes its activities similar to Rasmussen's (1983) hierarchy: first, it tries highly automatic skills if possible, then it skips to knowledge-based behavior, and as its ultima ratio approach it uses trial-and-error procedures.
 It is one of the only cognitive architectures that we know about that takes modeling emotion and motivation as one of its core tasks.
+Its source code, in Delphi Pascal, is available (www.uni-bamberg.de/ppp/insttheopsy/psi-software.html).